 Symptoms may be caused by the tumour pressing on surrounding areas of the brain, such as the cerebellum.
 This will lead to problems with coordination and balance.
 People often have difficulty walking and may appear to stumble or walk awkwardly.

-Tumours in the pineal region may extend to the pituitary gland and cause delayed puberty in teenagers, or other hormonal difficulties.
+Germ cell tumours in the pineal region may also involve the pituitary gland and cause delayed puberty in teenagers, or other hormonal difficulties.

 For your doctors to plan your treatment, they need to find out as much as possible about the type, position and size of the tumour, so you may have a number of tests and investigations.